sankar-1776/Wissensbar/README.md

                 print("")
                 pass
             else:
-                print("Error!
+                print("ERROR!
 Please check and try again.")
                 print("")
                 consequent_calculator()
         elif check1 != "y" or "n":
             print("")
-            print("Error!
+            print("ERROR!
 Either 'y' or 'n'has to be entered.") consequent_calculator()
         else:
             print("")
-            print("Error!
+            print("ERROR!
 Please do not enter any values other than 'y' or 'n'.") consequent_calculator()